 5. Manila Ocean Park

 Admire Manila’s marine and aquatic life at the Manila Ocean Park, which is one of the most popular places in the city.
-Facilities at the Ocean Park include marine education, latest electronic tools and a tour for kids.
+Facilities at the Ocean Park include marine education, the latest electronic tools and a tour for kids.
 You could also dive and swim with the sharks and marvel at the rare underwater species.
 This is one of the best tourist attractions in Manila.

 6. Manila Bay or Baywalk